Despensa Antigorgojos – Guía Definitiva

 Technical Fact

-Weevil larvae die when the internal temperature exceeds 50 °C for 10 min or stays at −10 °C for 3 days.
+Weevil larvae die when internal temperature exceeds 50 °C for 10 min or stays at −10 °C for 3 days.

-⚙️Packing Process
+⚙️Packaging Process

 1